-Use of antimalarials other than ACTs has two important implications for public health.
-First, mortality increases when medicines that are no longer effective due to drug resistance are used.
-Second, use of artemisinin or other monotherapies likely contributes to the spread and intensification of drug resistance.
-Drug resistance is less likely to develop when combination therapies with two independent modes of action are used, because a malaria parasite is less likely to spontaneously mutate such that it is resistant to both drugs simultaneously (4).
+The use of antimalarials other than ACTs has two important implications for public health.
+First, mortality increases when medicines are used that are no longer effective because of drug resistance.
+Second, the use of antimalarials other than ACTs such as artemisinin or other monotherapies likely contributes to the spread and intensification of drug resistance.
+Drug resistance is less likely to develop when combination therapies with two independent modes of action are used, because a malaria parasite is less likely to spontaneously mutate so that it becomes resistant to both drugs simultaneously.[4]

-In order to increase appropriate use of quality-assured ACTs (QAACTs) and decrease use of other antimalarials, the Global Fund to Fight AIDS, Tuberculosis and Malaria launched AMFm in 2010.
-AMFm operated as eight national-scale pilots in seven countries (Ghana, Kenya, Madagascar, Niger, Nigeria, Tanzania (mainland and Zanzibar) and Uganda) until 2012, and was then incorporated into the Global Fund’s regular financing stream (5).
-AMFm had three components: price negotiations with manufacturers of QAACTs; subsidies in the form of co-payments from the Global Fund to manufacturers for purchases by approved importers; and demand- and supply-side interventions to facilitate program implementation and rational QAACT use, such as RRPs and communications campaigns (6).
-Further details on the operation of AMFm can be found elsewhere (7-9).
+To increase the appropriate use of quality-assured ACTs and decrease the use of other antimalarials, the Global Fund to Fight AIDS, Tuberculosis, and Malaria launched AMFm in 2010.
+AMFm operated as eight national-scale pilots in seven countries—Ghana, Kenya, Madagascar, Niger, Nigeria, Tanzania (mainland and Zanzibar, a semi-autonomous part of Tanzania) and Uganda—until 2012.
+It was then incorporated into the Global Fund’s regular financing stream.[5]

+AMFm had three components: price negotiations with manufacturers of quality-assured ACTs to obtain lower-cost supplies of these medicines; the provision of subsidies in the form of copayments from the Global Fund to manufacturers for purchases of these therapies by approved importers; and demand- and supply-side interventions to facilitate program implementation and the rational use of such therapies through recommended retail prices and communications campaigns.[6]
+Further details on the operation of AMFm can be found elsewhere.[7–9]

-An independent evaluation assessed changes in QAACT price, availability, market share and use against pre-defined success benchmarks after 6-15 months of program implementation.
-The evaluation reported large improvements particularly in the private for-profit sector in QAACT availability, price and market share in most pilots (7, 8).
-The few pilots with appropriately timed household survey data showed some limited evidence of improved use of QAACTs for treatment of fever (10-12).
+An independent evaluation of AMFm in 2012 assessed changes in quality-assured ACT prices, availability, market share, and use against predefined benchmarks of success 6–15 months after the program's implementation.
+The evaluation reported large improvements—particularly in the private for-profit sector—in the availability of such therapies, with lower prices and increased market share for these products in most pilots.[7,8] The few pilots with appropriately timed household survey data showed some limited evidence of improved use of quality-assured ACTs for the treatment of fever.[10–12]

 In spite of observed improvements, there is still concern that the AMFm subsidy was captured by wholesalers and retailers.
-Maximizing price reductions is critical to interventions like AMFm, because poorer households would not benefit from the intervention and patients may continue to purchase non-recommended treatments if prices remain high (13).
+Maximizing price reductions is critical to subsidy interventions, because poorer households may not benefit from the intervention and patients may continue to purchase nonrecommended treatments if prices of the preferred drugs remain high.[13]

 Study Data And Methods

-The AMFm Independent Evaluation used a pre-post study design with thorough documentation of implementation process and context, in accordance with current guidance for evaluating complex interventions (14).
+The AMFm independent evaluation used a pre-post study design with thorough documentation of the implementation process and context, in accordance with current guidance for evaluating complex interventions.[14]

-Price and markup data were collected using nationally representative surveys of antimalarial outlets.
-In most pilots, baseline data collection took place in August-December 2010, while existing surveys conducted by ACTwatch were used as baselines in Nigeria (September-November 2009) and Madagascar (April-June 2010)(15).
-Endline data collection took place in October 2011-January 2012 in all pilots.
-Surveys were timed to coincide with malaria transmission seasons, and baselines were intended to take place before the arrival of co-paid ACTs, although baseline data collection in Kenya began one month after the first imports of AMFm co-paid drugs.
+Price and markup data were collected using nationally representative surveys of private for-profit retail outlets.
+In most pilots, baseline data collection took place in the period August–December 2010.
+Existing surveys conducted by ACTwatch in Nigeria (September–November 2009) and Madagascar (April–June 2010) were used as baselines.[15]
+End-line data collection in all pilots took place in the period October 2011–January 2012.

+The surveys were timed to coincide with malaria transmission seasons, and baseline data collection was intended to take place before the arrival of subsidized ACTs.
+However, collection in Kenya began one month after the first imports of drugs subsidized by AMFm.

 Study Sample